umarus/etl-postgres-hadoop/README.md

- # 4. next step we extract data from the database , transform to csv and load it to hadoop
+ # 4. Next, we will extract data from the database, transform it into a CSV format, and load it into Hadoop